 - Instead of choosing a client account for 'Set Regarding', choose the company (E.g. "ssw.pencilledin").

-Tip: Create a "Booked In Days" Report and make the Tentative Bookings display obviously (E.g. A khaki color), so an Account Manager will easily see if they need to use that time.
+Tip: Create a "Booked In Days" Report and make the Tentative Bookings display obviously (E.g. A grey color), so Account Managers can easily see it if they need to use that time.

 To book someone for internal work: